SetTrend/CSS3---absolute-media-queries/readMe.md

 ### How to Use

-Simply pull this repository and open the downloaded `mediaQueries.html` file.
+To test whether CSS media queries using absolute lengths will successfully be displayed on your web browser, simply pull this repository and open the `mediaQueries.html` file downloaded from the repository.

 The HTML page will then display your web browser window's width in cm: